-Before we begin our list, it’s only fitting that we get a short introduction of the brand.
+Before we begin our list, it’s only fitting that we get a short introduction to the brand.
 Seiko is a Japanese company that has been around since the 1880s, and its history is just as interesting as the watches that they make.

 The company’s story began in 1881 in Ginza, Tokyo, where Kintaro Hattori sold and repaired watches.
-It was eleven years later that he founded Seikosha, a brand that produced clocks, and then eventually producing a pocket watch, which was the first ever wristwatch in Japan.
+It was eleven years later that he founded Seikosha, a brand that produced clocks, and then eventually producing a pocket watch, which was the first-ever wristwatch in Japan.

 It was in 1923 where the brand name was changed to Seiko, after a devastating earthquake that destroyed the company’s factory.
-The first ever Seiko watch was sold in 1923.
+The first Seiko watch was sold in 1923.

 Today, the company is one of the most respected watchmakers in the world.
 Seiko is often compared to Citizen as they both make affordable watches and their solar-powered watches (Eco-drive and Seiko Solar) compete directly against each other